jomaora/tek-cucumber-js/PITCHME.md

 - Describe an event
 - Describe an expected outcome

-This is done with steps.
+Scenario workflow is described using steps, which must start with one of the keywords Given, When, Then, But or And.

 #VSLIDE